The welcome speech is the spine of any corporate event. It pulls or repels the audience to tune in or run away before any special events start.

 Show Appreciation

-(Include names you want to thank).
+(Include names of who want to thank.)

 The Theme of the Event

-You are here today because we are asking for your support and contributions to our organization to realize (specify the vision/mission of the company/association/firm).
 We grow and scale successfully only with your dedication toward individual and group goals.
 You are an integral part of our success story and we need you as much as you need us.

 In the coming months, you will learn and practice initiative programs via seminars and exclusive events designed to enhance your hands-on experience and professional skills.